Thursday, July 7, 2016

 According to any number of Bible scholars, the answer is No.

 The passage in Matthew 16 is open to two possible interpretations; well, three if you count the Catholic claim.
 But the Greek text simply does not allow for that interpretation.
-The word for ‘Peter’ is a pun on ‘a piece of rock,’ like a rock chip.
-The other word Jesus used would be best translated ‘rock mass’ or ‘rock ledge.’
+Jesus' giving Simon the name ‘Peter’ is a pun.
+The word petros means ‘a piece of rock,’ like a rock chip.
+The other word Jesus used in Matthew 16 'on this rock' is petras, best translated ‘rock mass’ or ‘rock ledge.’
 It implies massiveness.
 The same word is used in Matthew 7:24.

 "Anyone who listens to my teaching and follows it is wise, like a person who builds a house on solid rock.”